Story of a married Couple-Sana and Khalil:

-Once upon a time there was a beautiful married couple they both were very pious and loved each other deeply.
-After some days of marriage Sana felt bored at home she wanted to do something for ummah.
-One night after eating dinner, She asked her husband’s permission for doing a job, but Khalil did not say anything.
+Once upon a time, there was a beautiful married couple.
+They both were very pious and loved each other deeply.
+After some days of marriage, Sana felt bored at home.
+She wanted to do something for the ummah.
+One night after dinner, She asked her husband’s permission to do a job, but Khalil said nothing.

-Next day Khalil did not go to his office.
-He had locked his self in the room and Sana heard so many noisy voices from inside the room.
-But Sana had no idea that what was going on.
+The next day Khalil did not go to his office.
+He had locked himself in the room, and Sana heard so many noisy voices from inside the room.
+But Sana had no idea what was going on.

-After Maghrib prayer, Khalil asked Sana to get ready.
-During driving he asked Sana that what kind of books she liked to read.
+After the Maghrib prayer, Khalil asked Sana to get ready.
+While driving, he asked Sana what books she liked to read.
 She told him that she liked to read Islamic literature.
-Soon after, Khalil went to an Islamic bookstore and asked She to buy some books for him.
-Next, they went to Barnes and Nobles bookstore and collected many different kinds of books.
+Soon after, Khalil went to an Islamic bookstore and asked Her to buy some books.
+Next, they went to Barnes and Noble’s bookstore and collected many different kinds of books.
 She also buys some Middle Eastern, Indian, and Chinese cookbooks.

-That evening they ate dinner together at their favorite Restaurant, and after this they went to the masjid for praying.
-When they returned home Khalil carried all the books they had bought earlier and placed all the books in the room.
-He asked Sana to go to sleep but she could hardly sleep!
-She was wondering what was happening on and was tempted to go to the room and see but had eventually fallen asleep.
-At around 4am Khalil called for Tahajjud prayer.
-Afterwards, he asked her to close her eyes and took her to the room he had been in all day, and asked her to open her eyes.
+That evening they ate dinner together at their favorite Restaurant, and after this, they went to the masjid to pray.
+When they returned home, Khalil carried all the books they had bought earlier and placed them in the room.
+He asked Sana to go to sleep, but she could hardly sleep!
+She wondered what was happening and was tempted to go to the room and see but had eventually fallen asleep.
+At around 4 am, Khalil called for Tahajjud prayer.
+Afterward, he asked her to close her eyes, took her to the room he had been in all day, and asked her to open her eyes.
 She opened her eyes and was amazed to see a lovely small library.
 Her husband had made her an office at home!
 He had even bought a laptop for her and set everything up, ready to use!

 Responsibility of Men:

-Sana smiled and frankly said that he can work for her.
+Sana smiled and frankly said that he could work for her.
 She thanked him for the arrangements and agreed to work at home.
-Every day when Khalil came home, he would find his wife busy in books taking in the knowledge and wisdom that they gave her.
+Every day when Khalil came home, he would find his wife busy with books taking in the knowledge and wisdom they gave her.

-With the passage of time, she started to give him advice from what she had learned and which was to prove beneficial for his company.
-Khalil also taught her about his business, and even allowed her some responsibility with some of the projects at work.
-He paid her generously for her little work and spent lots of time with her so that she would not feel alone.
+Over time, she started to give him advice from what she had learned and which was to prove beneficial for his company.
+Khalil also taught her about his business and even allowed her some responsibility with some of the projects at work.
+He generously paid her for her little work and spent lots of time with her so she would not feel alone.

-This arrangement worked successfully for both husband and wife, and in time, they had four beautiful children’s.
+This arrangement worked successfully for a married couple both husband and wife; in time, they had four beautiful children.

-One day, Khalil had a car accident and he suffered from a knee injury.
-The doctors said that he would not be able to walk for at least six months or so.
-Sana did all the work of home alone and takes care of her husband.
-After a month they suffered from financial crisis and Sana asked her husband to join a school for teaching.
+One day, Khalil had a car accident and suffered a knee injury.
+The doctors said he could not walk for at least six months.
+Sana did all the homework alone and took care of her husband.
+After a month, they suffered from a financial crisis, and Sana asked her husband to join a school for teaching.
 Her husband permitted her.

-Sana would work all day at the school and then come home to take care of her children and Khalil.
-With the passage of time her husband had recovered from the accident and thanked Sana for everything.
+Sana would work all day at the school and then come home to care for her children and Khalil.
+Over time her husband recovered from the accident and thanked Sana for everything.
 Now he was able to go to work.
-Sana leaves her job and stayed at home.
-Khalil was grateful for what she had done and thanked her for being such a wonderful and supporting wife.
+Sana left her job and stayed at home.
+Khalil was grateful for what she had done and thanked her for being such a wonderful and supportive wife.

-The Prophet (Pbuh) made every individual in the Islamic Society responsible for those under his or her authority in such a way that no-one, man or woman may evade responsibility (Ideal Muslimah, 190).
+The Prophet (Pbuh) made every individual in the Islamic Society responsible for those under his or her authority so that no one, man or woman, may evade responsibility as a married couple (Ideal Muslimah, 190).

-“Each of you is a shepherd, and each is responsible for those under his care.
+“Each of you is a shepherd responsible for those under his care.
 A ruler is a shepherd; a man is the shepherd of his family; a woman is the shepherd of her husband’s house and children.
-For each of you is a shepherd and each of you is responsible for those under his care.”
-(Bukhari and Muslim).
+Each of you is a shepherd responsible for those under his care.”

-The Prophet (Pbuh) indeed spoke the truth when he said:
+The Prophet (Pbuh) indeed spoke the truth about married couple, he said:

 “This world is nothing but temporary conveniences, and the greatest joy in this world is a righteous woman.”
 (Muslim 10/56)